 \section{Abstract}

-We revisit the modal analysis of small perturbations in Keplerian ideal gas flows with constant vertical magnetic field leading to magneto-rotational instability (MRI) using the non-local approach.
-In the general case, MRI modes are described by a Schr\"odinger-like differential equation with some effective potential including 'repulsive' ($1/r^2$) and 'attractive' ($-1/r^3$) terms and are quantized.
-In shallow potentials, there are no stationary 'energy levels'.
-In thin Keplerian accretion discs, the perturbation wavelengths $\lambda=2\piup/k_z$ are smaller than the disc semi-thickness $h$ only in 'deep' potential wells.
-We find that there is a critical magnetic field for the MRI to develop.
-The instability arises for magnetic field below this critical value.
-In thin accretion discs, at low background Alfv\'en velocity $c_A\ll (c_A)_\mathrm{cr}$ the MRI instability increment $\omega$ is suppressed compared to the value obtained in the local perturbation analysis, $\omega\approx -\sqrt{3}\mathrm{i}c_Ak_z$.
-We also investigate for the first time the case of radially variable background magnetic field.
+We revisit the modal analysis of small perturbations in Keplerian ideal gas flows leading to magneto-rotational instability (MRI) using the non-local approach.
+We consider the case of constant vertical background magnetic field, as well as the case of radially dependent background Alfv\'en velocity.
+In the case of constant Alfv\'en velocity, MRI modes are described by a Schr\"odinger-like differential equation with some effective potential including 'repulsive' ($1/r^2$) and 'attractive' ($-1/r^3$) terms.
+Taking into account the radial dependence of the background Alfv\'en speed leads to a qualitative change in the shape of the effective potential.
+It is shown that there are no stationary energy levels corresponding to unstable modes $\omega^2 < 0$ in ``shallow'' potentials.
+In thin accretion disks, the wavelength of the disturbance $\lambda=2\piup/k_z$ is smaller than the half-thickness $h$ of the disk only in ``deep'' potentials.
+The limiting value of the background Alfv\'en speed $(c_A)_\mathrm{cr}$, above which the magnetorotational instability does not occur, is found.
+In thin accretion disks with low background Alfv\'en speed $c_A\ll (c_A)_\mathrm{cr}$, the increment of the magnetorotational instability $\omega\approx -\sqrt{3}\mathrm{i}c_Ak_z$ is suppressed compared to the value obtained in the local perturbation analysis.